kuanyusu/NCTU-Cheetah/mechanism/README.md

-Here are some mechanisms for the NCTU-Cheetah.
+Here are some mechanisms(.stl) for the NCTU-Cheetah.